ppy/osu-wiki/news/2025/2025-02-14-project-loved-february-2025.md

 Next to clayton, ::wwwww::{ user=8434466 }, a veteran osu!catch community member, has decided to withdraw from Project Loved.
 While only being in Project Loved for a relatively short time period, their contributions are appreciated, and we wish them the best in their future endeavours.

-Along with these departures, the captain applications for osu! have concluded, and with that please send your congratulations to ::rHO::{ user=1629553 }, [Plasma](https://osu.ppy.sh/users/10077431), and ::momoyo::{ user=12469536 }, who have joined the team as of this month!
+Along with these departures, the captain applications for osu! have concluded, and with that please send your congratulations to ::rHO::{ user=1629553 }, ::Plasma::{ user=10077431 }, and ::momoyo::{ user=12469536 }, who have joined the team as of this month!

 Lastly, due to a glitch in the time-space continuum some of you might've received a message about your already-Loved maps being nominated again, please feel free to ignore it.